مركز مُـصَـان لذوي الإحتياجات الخاصة

 That every child and young adult with mental retardation and physical disability be independent and be recognized as a rightful member of our society.

-That is to provide care for the mentally retarded and the handicapped-children and young adults – to prepare them to face life’s difficulties.
-A care that includes education, skills development and services aiming at advancing their full participation in today’s society, promoting their social participation and fostering their independence; and to provide guidance to their parents, families and guardians.
-With the support of individuals, corporations, government and NGOs, we work to minimize the disruption and costs caused by mental and physical disabilities to both individuals and society.
+That is to provide care for the mentally retarded and the handicapped children and young adults – to prepare them to face life’s difficulties.
+A care that includes education, skills development, and services aiming at advancing their full participation in today’s society, promoting their social participation fostering their independence; and providing guidance to their parents, families, and guardians.
+With the support of individuals, corporations, governments, and NGOs, we work to minimize the disruption and costs caused by mental and physical disabilities to both individuals and society.

 Objective and activities of MC

 1. Providing educational services and rehabilitation for children with intellectual disabilities through programs and modern software;